DCAN-Labs/LORIS_files/api_scripts/README.md

     468 sessions in session.
 466 unchanged, 2 added.
 0 errors.
     5645 entries in flag.
 495 added.
 0 errors.
     5645 tests in flag.
 34 instrument entries updated.
 34 flag entries updated.
 4 errors.

-## setup_project.py

-Depricated.
-Like run.py but using the old depricated loris_class.py methods.
-Can use some of the code to call instrument generation methods.

 ## config.py